How to Become a General Contractor in Georgia

 • Residential Light Commercial Contractor: You are allowed to perform all residential basic work and work on multifamily and multi-use light commercial buildings and structures that are less than four stories and less than 25,000 square feet in interior floor space.

-To obtain your license, you must first prove your education and training.
 The state of Georgia permits the following selections:

-1. A four-year degree (B.A.) in the field (i.e., architecture, engineering, project management) from an accredited college or university — you must subsequently spend one year working in the construction trades under a licensed contractor.
+1. A four-year degree (B.A.) in the field (i.e., architecture, engineering, project management) from an accredited college or university.
+You must subsequently spend one year working in the construction trades under a licensed contractor.

 3. Minimum of four years working in the construction industry — two years must be under a licensed contractor, and one year must include time studying marketing, administration, accounting, or supervision.

-Along with meeting one of the above three qualifications, you must be at least 21 years of age, pass a background check, and have a social security number.
+In addition to these qualifications, you must be at least 21 years of age, pass a background check, and have a social security number.

 Once you’ve determined that you fit the requirements, it’s time to start your application process.